 <div><span>文章标题1</span><span>文章标题2</span><span>文章标题3</span></div>

-Pass{%- for item in archives -%}We have removed{% for %}whitespace before and after the tag; through{%- endfor -%}We have removed{% endfor %}Label before and after spaces.
+By{%- for item in archives -%}We have removed:{% for %}The whitespace around the tags; by passing{%- endfor -%}We have removed:{% endfor %}Label spacing.
 This makes the entire loop area output more compact, without unnecessary line breaks.

 Summary

-Overall, the AnQiCMS template{%- endfor %}This style includes two meanings:
+On the whole, in the AnQiCMS template,{%- endfor %}This writing includes two meanings:

-1. endforIt is mandatory.: It acts asforThe end tag of the loop, an indispensable part of template syntax, used to define the scope of the loop.
+endforIt is mandatory in itself: It acts asforThe end tag of the loop, an indispensable part of the template syntax, used to define the scope of the loop.- hyphen

-2. hyphen-It is optional.It is a blank control symbol used to remove whitespace characters on both sides of the label, making the generated HTML more compact.
+-It is optionalIt is a whitespace control character used to remove whitespace characters from both sides of the tag, making the generated HTML more compact.

-As template developers for the AnQi CMS, we should always keep in mindendforIt is a necessary terminator for loops, and it is巧妙地运用连字符巧妙地运用连字符 when we need to finely control HTML output-This will optimize the rendering results of the template.
-Not only can it help us build templates with clear structure and rigorous logic, but it can also ensure that the website maintains **status** in terms of performance and SEO.
+As an Anqi CMS template developer, we should always rememberendforIt is the essential terminator for loops, and cleverly use hyphens when fine control of HTML output is needed-To optimize the rendering of the template.
+This not only helps us build a clear and logical template, but also ensures that the website maintains **status** in terms of performance and SEO.

-• Generate compact HTML/XML/JSON output:For scenarios that require maximizing the compression of file size and reducing network transmission volume, removing unnecessary whitespace can effectively reduce the file size.
+- Generate compact HTML/XML/JSON output:For scenarios where it is necessary to maximize the compression of file size and reduce network transmission volume, removing unnecessary whitespaces can effectively reduce the file size.